aniskoubaa/rosgpt/README.md

    pip3 install pyttsx3
    ```

+## ROS1 Support

+ROS1 is an earlier version of the Robot Operating System (ROS), which is still widely used in many robotics applications.
+While ROSGPT was originally developed for ROS 2 Humble on Ubuntu 22.04, we recognize the importance of supporting ROS1 as well.

+To use ROSGPT with ROS1, you will need to modify the ROS 2 code in the scripts to the corresponding ROS 1 code.
+We are actively working on developing this functionality, but it is still a work-in-progress.

+If you have already developed an extension to enable ROSGPT to work with ROS1, we would love to hear from you!
+Please create a pull request in a new branch and we will review it for inclusion in the ROSGPT repository.

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 You are free to use, share, and adapt this material for non-commercial purposes, as long as you provide attribution to the original author(s) and the source.